Overview

 If your needs are minimal (watching Youtube, creating documents, etc.), a T430s might be a good Linux choice if you can get one for a reasonable cost.

 T430s’ have easily replaceable batteries.
-Many 3rd party manufacturers are still selling batteries for this model as it was so heavily used by businesses when it first came out.
+Many 3rd party manufacturers are still selling batteries for this model; The T430s was heavily used by businesses when it first came out.

-It’s also very simple to replace the RAM, battery, and 2.5" drive, much simpler than the newer T480s, or most new models that require using a guitar pick to separate plastic clips.
-The keyboard and trackpoint can also both be replaced.
+It’s also very simple to replace the RAM, battery, and 2.5" drive, much simpler than the newer T480s (which isn’t bad, but not quite as easy to work on).
+No guitar pick to separate plastic clips.
+Another benefit of the T430s is that the keyboard and TrackPoint can also both be replaced (my TrackPoint probably should be replaced).

 While the 1600x900 screen (there is a lesser 1366x768 screen on some models) is not great, I find it usable.

-My plan for the next 30 days is not to use my P51, but to switch this laptop to Debian (13) Trixie, and figuring out what I need to do to make base Debian more usable for my needs.
+My plan for the next 30 days is not to use my P51, but to stick to Debian 13 on the T430s, and figure out what I need to install to make base Debian more usable for my needs.